reidmorrison/jruby-hornetq/README.md

 * http://github.com/ClarityServices/jruby-hornetq

-### WARNING: Alpha code!!

-This code should only be used for prototyping at this time, since breaking changes are made between every release.
-Once the code goes to V1.0.0 we will make every effort to not break the existing interface in any way.

 Feedback is welcome and appreciated :)

 ### Introduction

-jruby-hornetq attempts to "rubify" the HornetQ Java libraries without compromising performance.
+jruby-hornetq create a Ruby friendly API into the HornetQ Java libraries without compromising performance.
 It does this by sprinkling "Ruby-goodness" into the existing HornetQ Java classes and interfaces, I.e. By adding Ruby methods to the existing classes and interfaces.
 Since jruby-hornetq exposes the HornetQ